 My old schematic and board are way out of date and current Eagle can't open them without a ton of errors.
 I will re layout the board and put a few updates in there.
 Update! done but not tested.
 It should work right?

 OK here's my docs in PDF format.
 With this I successfully recalibrated one VCO in a few minutes and it's tracking over 8 octaves again.

 Another classic from the 70's.
-In goes a sine or ramp waveform, put some CV in there, and out comes a new waveform (triange/rampish/squarish?)
+In goes a sine or ramp waveform.
+You can put some CV in and get subtle sound variations, but I like using a VCA in front of this board to get less subtle changes.
+Anyway, use this small circuit, and out comes a new waveform (triange/rampish/squarish?)
 Depends on what goes in).
 It's an easy build you can find all over; Again back in the day EFM copped it, CGS also has a lot of Serge content that you should check out.
 Also if you follow the CGS link as you can see, put should put 3x of these is series; then get some hard-synch like sounds out of it, the "west coast synth" approach to timber shift.
-I have fabbed this board in China, got it, and built it, it works! zip of Eagle SCM, BRD, and gerbers are here.
-PDF of schem is here; of board is here.
+I have fabbed this board in China, got it, and built it, it works!

 And! the board uses a quarter of a Norton OpAmp (3900).
 I am pretty sure those aren't made any more, but they are readily available.
 I can't make heads or tails out of how to design using the damn things--this isn't a traditional op amp and we're not in Kansas any longer either. maybe someone can explain it to me.

 Trying to cram two LFOs into a small board, this is the classic opamp/comparitor design, I have added buffers and a couple of stages you can use for DC offset of the output waveforms.
 This board tests working.
 As usual I try to make this layout as modular as I can, for instance, get 2 boards and use the 2nd for 2 more bias offset stages and use the LED stages for audio buffers vs. lighting more LEDs.